mahipv/pg_ai/README.md

 # pg_ai

-AI extension for PostgreSQL to interpret and query data with RAG builtin using only SQL.

-## Description
+PostgreSQL extension with builtin RAG capabilities, enabling the interpretation and querying of data through both natural language and SQL functions.

-The pg_ai extension harnesses AI models for two primary purposes:
+The pg_ai extension harnesses AI LLMs for:

 (i) Facilitating natural language interaction with datasets:
 Transforming query results from PostgreSQL tables into a vector store,